emicklei/hopwatch/README.md

 # Hopwatch, a debugging tool for Go

-Hopwatch is an experimental tool in HTML5 that can help debug Go programs.
+Hopwatch is a simple tool in HTML5 that can help debug Go programs.
 It works by communicating to a WebSockets based client in Javascript.
 When your program calls the Break function, it sends debug information to the browser page and waits for user interaction.
-Using the functions Display or Printf, you can log information on the browser page.
+Using the functions Display, Printf or Dump (go-spew), you can log information on the browser page.
 On the hopwatch page, the developer can view debug information and choose to resume the execution of the program.

 ###Documentation